Shopify/hydrogen/.changeset/sharp-lobsters-remember.md

 ---
-'@shopify/hydrogen-codegen': minor
+'@shopify/hydrogen-codegen': patch
 ---

-Extract codegen logic in an agnostic package. `@shopify/hydrogen-codegen` is now a wrapper with default values around `@shopify/graphql-codegen`.
+Extract Codegen features into an agnostic `@shopify/graphql-codegen` package. `@shopify/hydrogen-codegen` now simply wraps this package with a set of Hydrogen defaults.